-Why did it take a World Pandemic, Covid-19, and a Lockdown order by the Irish Goverment for me to finally go to the fields behind my housing estate?
+Why did it take a World Pandemic, Covid-19, and a Lock-down order by the Irish Government for me to finally go to the fields behind my housing estate?

 I have no answer to that question, but after living in this house for 16 years, I finally went for a walk in the fields.